 Nothing ever goes away until it has taught us what we need to know. ~ Pema Chödrön

 Like you, I was in search of happiness and my commitment to finding the answers within brought me to Buddhism.
 As I wanted to learn how to meditate and to explore Buddhism in more depth, in 2014 I entered a Buddhist monastery in Nepal.
-I took vows at the end of the stay and committed to studies with Geshe Tashi Tsering, one of the most highly regarded Buddhist monks, appointed by His Holiness The Dalai Lama.
+I took vows at the end of the stay and committed to studies with Geshe Tashi Tsering, one of the most highly regarded Buddhist monks, appointed by Lama Zopa Rinpoche.

-Since taking up the practices, I’ve learnt how to love myself, I’ve attracted the love of my life and my business success grows faster than I ever knew possible.
-But most of all, where fear and anger used to be, I now have peace.
+Since taking up the practices, I've learnt how to love myself and others, I've attracted the love of my life and my life purpose became clear.
+But most of all, where fear and anger used to be, I now have inner peace and compassion.

 My purpose and mission is to bring the Tibetan Buddhist teachings to our modern world, to people like you.
 People wanting more joy, wisdom and most importantly, simple practices that can be applied to one's day to day lifestyle, without going into the complexity of the philosophy, or having to go to a monastery!